cristik/CKPromise.Swift/README.md

 ```
 Now, most of the times we'll be sending http requests and it will be nice if we
 could make use of the `NSHTTPURLResponse` subclass without having to resort to
-downcasting.
+downcasting in the callbacks.
 Something along the lines:
 ```swift
 func sendHTTPRequest(request: NSURLRequest) -> Promise<(NSHTTPURLResponse, NSData),NSError>
 ```